nikhilsutar81/X.com--Twitter--Clone-using-Tailwind-CSS/README.md

 ## Disclaimer

 This project is for learning and portfolio purposes only.
 It is a clone and not the original Twitter website.
-All the assets like images, videos, and logos are the property of Netflix.
+All the assets like images, videos, and logos are the property of Twitter.
 No copyright infringement is intended.

 ---